Go back

 With NetBrain, organizations are better can be better equipped to tackle these phases and ensure their network is poised to handle the added capacity.

-61% of enterprises lack the necessary documentation to understand their network’s current capacity.
+61% of enterprises lack the necessary documentation to understand their current network capacity.

 Phase 1: Identification of Resources and Thresholds